timbowhite/botbouncer/README.md

 ### How does botbouncer handle errors?
 Errors are not thrown or passed to express's next() function.
 Instead an error event is emitted.
 That means that if botbouncer fails in some way your website should still work instead of erroring with a 500 status code.

-Is handling unban requests via email clunky?
-Yes, but it's the best option at the moment.
-Perhaps in the future an alternative such as a CAPTCHA + cookie (like Google and Cloudflare do) can be implemented, though this technique can also be circumvented by a bot operator.

 ### Does botbouncer work on windows?
 Don't know, don't care.
 I'm open to pull requests for windows support, but I wont' be adding it myself unless someone pays me muchos bitcoinos.